clarkjo12/Easy-Weather-OBS/README.md

 # Easy-Weather-OBS
-An HTML Overlay, that displays the Current Temperature and Conditions for a City of your choice; and will automatically refresh, as often as you'd like.
+An HTML Overlay, that displays the Current Temperature and Conditions for a City of your choice; and will automatically refresh, as often as you'd like-but not less then 3 minutes.

 *minimal assemebly required; you will need a "coding text editor" - Visual Studio Code, Brackets, etc.

 *Disclaimer, I'm not responsible if you get charged by "Open Weather" for using their API - they could change price plan, or you editted code incorrectly, etc. user descretion adivsed*

-Navigate to OpenWeather, and generate an API key, it will take a few hours to activate within Open Weather's system.. fyi
+Navigate to Open Weather, and generate an API key, it will take a few hours to activate within Open Weather's system.. fyi

 Go here: https://home.openweathermap.org/api_keys
 Create and account, etc; with the free version, you get 1000 calls per day.
 I personally have mine set to 3 minutes, so its only 480 calls per day